One evening, Ron and I were having dinner with friends in Amsterdam. And we were sharing extraordinary experiences from our years at university.

-I described the time that my dorm-mates and I borrowed a car, cut classes, and drove 500 miles through the night to Sebring, Florida International Raceway, to drink beer in the infield, work on our tans and watch Steve McQueen race for twelve hours.
+I described the time that my dorm-mates and I borrowed a car, cut classes and drove 500 miles through the night to Sebring, Florida International Raceway, to drink beer in the infield, work on our tans and watch Steve McQueen race for twelve hours.

-One of the Dutch guys described the moment on November 9, 1989 when he heard the news of the fall of the Berlin Wall, ran out of class, grabbed his passport and sleeping bag, and jumped on a train to Germany because Berlin was the only important place to be that day.
+One of the Dutch guys described for us the moment on November 9, 1989 when he heard the news of the fall of the Berlin Wall, ran out of class, grabbed his passport and sleeping bag, and jumped on a train to Germany, because Berlin was the only important place to be that day.
 He said that what he remembered most was the sound of hammers hitting stone as people chipped away at the wall, eager for a piece of freedom and history.

 We spend our formative years collecting a set of beliefs about life.
 Then we spend the rest of our lives un-believing the ones that don’t actually make sense or work effectively.
 And one of the most challenging to un-believe, and the one with perhaps the most negative impact on us, is the belief that what other people think about us matters more than what we believe about ourselves.

-Kids can have it tough, figuring out what’s really true and what really matters.
-Most of them accept whatever the adults around them project onto them, and end up agreeing with it: “Yes, that’s right.
+Kids can have it tough, figuring out what’s true and what really matters.
+And most of them accept whatever the adults project onto them, and end up agreeing with it: “Yes, that’s right.
 That’s who I am.”

 There have been times when my most important success factor was my ability to get to the end of a super-challenging day, and when I finally fell into bed, to still be able to feel good about myself.

 So did I feel like a goofball, when the guy’s story about the fall of the Berlin wall followed my story about the good time in the infield?
 No, I felt OK, because everyone knows that Steve McQueen was worth it.

 Pic of the Berlin Wall by Mike Ricioppo.